 Then, I remember when it changed to “Army of One.”
 I was a recruiter when that happened, or maybe that’s just when I noticed because I remember having to answer a lot of questions about what that meant.
 Do you remember when that came out?

 Finally, by the time I ETS’d out of the military, all of our recruiting goodies changed to “Army Strong.”
 Our applicants resonated with that one for sure as they were doing what many won’t do.

 I’m not sure what the Army motto is now.
 If you served or are currently serving, which one sticks in your head the most?

 Maybe one day, I will refer to myself outside of military milestones.
 However, since I’m still “In It To Win It” that day will likely be a long time from now!

-Currently, I am writing a series about military retirement.
+At the time of this blog post, I wrote a series about military retirement.
 Click below to read Part 1.